 - Open Sumac Console/Contacts/Mailing/Mail Merge Codes and write down the mail merge codes that correspond to the contact fields you would like to see in your form.
 When this is done, close the contact list.

-- Open Sumac Console/Utilities/Customize Database/Lookup Lists, then select Area: Forms and Lookup List: Form Definitions.
+- Open Sumac Console/Utilities/Customize Database/Field Values, then select Area: Forms and Field Values: Form Definitions.
 Click New in the upper left corner of the list.

 - Name the Form “New Registrant Form”, and set the Show On Web checkbox.